How to Grow Microgreens in 10x20 Trays: Soil, Coco Coir & Reusable Mediums

 Step 6: Germination

 Place on a dark shelf and mist twice daily (morning and evening).
-Coco coir retains water well, so be careful not to overwater—it should stay consistently moist but never waterlogged.
+Coco coir retains water well, so be careful not to overwater.
+It should stay consistently moist but never waterlogged.

 Step 7: Transition to Blackout